 Curator's Corner brings out Colt Official Police conversion that saw service in World War II

-Fairfax, Virginia - Phil Schreier, Senior Curator at the NRA National Firearms Museum, has been doing Curator's Corner on NRA News for a number of years.
-If you're a fan of the series, you've probably seen Phil bring out a favorite pistol or two, or ten.
+Fairfax, Virginia - Philip Schreier, Senior Curator at the NRA National Firearms Museum, has been the main attraction on NRA News' Curator's Corner for a number of years.
+If you're a fan of the series, then you've probably seen Phil bring out a favorite pistol or two, or ten.
 You see, while Phil will tell you it's his favorite pistol at that time, he'll also remind you that times change, don't they?
 But who can blame a man for having access to so many unique and incredible pistols?